Kagome edge states under lattice termination, spin-orbit coupling, and magnetic order: Discussion and conclusion

 In summary, we establish kagome lattice as a versatile platform for engineering tunable edge states.
 We identify four distinct lattice terminations, which can host up to five edge states.
 The edge state spectra depend strongly on the termination, possibly explaining distinct edge and surface features observed for different cleaves or terraces~\cite{yin.jiang.22,mazzola.enzer.23}.
 Certain terminations suppress edge modes or induce valley mixing, with implications for surface and interface engineering.
 The pristine system hosts trivial edge states embedded in a gapless bulk spectrum, which can be gapped by SOC.
 In particular, Kane--Mele SOC generates a pair of helical edge modes for in-gap fillings, independent of termination.
-Such helical modes are expected in nonmagnetic kagome metals such as $\mathrm{CsV_3Sb_5}$~\cite{ortiz.teicher.20,hu.teicher.22} and $\mathrm{KV_3Sb_5}$~\cite{ortiz.sarte.21}.
+Such helical modes are expected in nonmagnetic kagome metals such as CsV$_3$Sb$_5$~\cite{ortiz.teicher.20,hu.teicher.22} and KV$_3$Sb$_5$~\cite{ortiz.sarte.21}.
 When time-reversal symmetry is broken, either by ferromagnetism or non-coplanar magnetic order, bulk Chern gaps emerge with gapless chiral edge modes.
-Ferromagnetism requires Rashba SOC to open topological gaps, a combination naturally realized in magnetic kagome materials such as $\mathrm{Co_3Sn_2S_2}$~\cite{howard.jiao.21}, $\mathrm{TbMn_6Sn_6}$~\cite{yin.ma.20}, and $\mathrm{FeGe}$~\cite{yin.jiang.22}.
-By contrast, non-coplanar magnetic order, as in $\mathrm{Mn_3Sn}$~\cite{li.koo.23,low.ghosh.25}, $\mathrm{MnBi_2Te_4}$~\cite{yang.huang.25}, and $\mathrm{CoM_3S_6}$ (M = Nb, Ta)~\cite{takagi.takagi.23}, generates distinct Chern phases depending on the exchange field.
+Ferromagnetism requires Rashba SOC to open topological gaps, a combination naturally realized in magnetic kagome materials such as Co$_3$Sn$_2$S$_2$~\cite{howard.jiao.21}, TbMn$_6$Sn$_6$~\cite{yin.ma.20}, and FeGe~\cite{yin.jiang.22}.
+By contrast, non-coplanar magnetic order, as in Mn$_3$Sn~\cite{li.koo.23,low.ghosh.25}, MnBi$_2$Te$_4$~\cite{yang.huang.25}, and Co$M_3$S$_6$ ($M$ = Nb, Ta)~\cite{takagi.takagi.23}, generates distinct Chern phases depending on the exchange field.
 In both scenarios, Kane--Mele SOC provides an additional control knob, enabling tuning or destruction of Chern phases.
 Our results are directly relevant for surface engineering, tailored edge transport, or device-oriented topological functionality in kagome-based materials.

 \onecolumngrid